 1. It’s Starting to Show Its Age

-Much like the other important appliances inside your home, your water heater has a definite life expectancy.
-When it gets to the end, it will work much less efficiently and may be pricier to service than getting a new one.
+Much like the other crucial appliances inside your home, your water heater has a definite life expectancy.
+When it gets to the end, it will work much less efficiently and could be pricier to fix than getting a new one.

-The typical water heater life span is around six to eight years.
-You won’t want your water heater to be around for longer than 10 years, since this can result in expensive damage in your residence if it malfunctions.
+The average water heater life span is about six to eight years.
+You won’t want your water heater to be around for longer than 10 years, as this can create expensive damage in your residence if it malfunctions.